 The cash flow statement allows company management to see where the company’s money is coming from and how it is being spent.
 Most companies will complete a cash flow statement at least quarterly because it the best financial report to show how well the company generates cash to pay its debts and fund its operating expenses.

-Balance Sheet Businesses keep financial records to understand how their company is performing financially.
+What a Company Owns vs. Owes Businesses keep financial records to understand how their company is performing financially.
 For publicly traded companies (a business that sells shares of stock to the public on stock exchanges), these records are also shared with investors.
-The three main financial statements companies use are the income statement, the balance sheet, and the cash flow Read More…
+The three main financial statements companies use are the income statement, the balance sheet, Read More…

 The income statement primarily focuses on the company’s revenue and expenses (what they’ve earned and what they’ve paid for) during a particular period of time.
 The bottom line shows a net profit or a net loss depending on the company’s performance during that time period.
 Companies may complete an income statement whenever they want, but typically they are completed quarterly (every three months) or annually.